crwoffinden/startup/README.md

 My name is Cameron Woffinden.
 I'm a student at BYU from Holly Springs, NC.

 My name is Cameron Woffinden.
 I served my mission in Pocatello, Idaho.

+Through this first assignment I've learned the basics of GitHub, commits, pushing and pulling, and merging commits in both VS Code and GitHub.